microsoft/ML-For-Beginners/2-Regression/1-Tools/README.md

 Scikit-Learn makes it straightforward to build models and evaluate them for use.
 It is primarily focused on using numeric data and contains several ready-made datasets for use as learning tools.
 It also includes pre-built models for students to try.
 Let's explore the process of loading prepackaged data and using a built in estimator  first ML model with Scikit-Learn with some basic data.
 ## Your First Scikit-Learn Notebook

-> This tutorial was inspired by the [Linear Regression example](https://scikit-learn.org/stable/auto_examples/linear_model/plot_ols.html#sphx-glr-auto-examples-linear-model-plot-ols-py) on Skikit-Learn's web site.
+> This tutorial was inspired by the [Linear Regression example](https://scikit-learn.org/stable/auto_examples/linear_model/plot_ols.html#sphx-glr-auto-examples-linear-model-plot-ols-py) on Scikit-Learn's web site.

 In the `notebook.ipynb` file associated to this lesson, clear out all the cells by pressing the 'trash can' icon.

 In this section, you will work with a small dataset about diabetes that is built into Scikit-Learn for learning purposes.
 Imagine that you wanted to test a treatment for diabetic patients.
 Machine Learning models might help you determine which patients would respond better to the treatment, based on combinations of variables.
 Even a very basic Regression Model, when visualized, might show groupings of variables that would help you organize your theoretical clinical trials.

 Let's get started on this task.

 1. Import some libraries to help with your tasks.
-First, import matplotlib, a useful graphing tool.
+First, import `matplotlib`, a useful [graphing tool](https://matplotlib.org/).
 We will use it to create a line plot.
 Also import [numpy](https://numpy.org/doc/stable/user/whatisnumpy.html), a useful library for handling numeric data in Python.
-Loa up datasets and the linear_model from the Scikit-Learn library.
-Load model_selection for splitting data into training and test sets.
-Finally, load the metrics package to handle some math tasks we will use to plot a line.
+Load up `datasets` and the `linear_model` from the Scikit-Learn library.
+Load `model_selection` for splitting data into training and test sets.

 ```python
 import matplotlib.pyplot as plt